ZZY1234321/Course-Notes/README.md

 ## Currently completed notes:

--Technical Economics and Engineering Management, first semester of academic year 2024-2025, CUPB.
+- Technical Economics and Engineering Management, first semester of academic year 2024-2025, CUPB.

 ## Currently completing notes:

--Machine Learning, first semester of academic year 2024-2025, CUPB.
+- Machine Learning, first semester of academic year 2024-2025, CUPB.

 Free sharing of notes, if useful, please click on **star**. **The right to interpret notes belongs to the author themselves.**